jphalimi/PythonForMIC/Doc/library/copy.rst

 of lists by assigning a slice of the entire list, for example, ``copied_list = original_list[:]``.

+.. versionchanged:: 2.5
+   Added copying functions.

 .. index:: module: pickle

 Classes can use the same interfaces to control copying that they use to control pickling.
 See the description of module :mod:`pickle` for information on these methods.
-The :mod:`copy` module does not use the :mod:`copyreg` registration module.
+The :mod:`copy` module does not use the :mod:`copy_reg` registration module.

 .. index::